 In my article on sensitive skin I have included several tips that you can follow to try to restore your inflamed skin.
-There are several ingredients that may be convenient for you due to their soothing properties, such as ceramides, fatty acids, cholesterol, coenzyme Q10, resveratrol and niacinamide, which you may find in this serum from The Ordinary, available on DECIEM (recommended), on Amazon and on FeelUnique and this one from Paula’s Choice.
+There are several ingredients that may be convenient for you due to their soothing properties, such as ceramides, fatty acids, cholesterol, coenzyme Q10, resveratrol and niacinamide, which you may find in this serum from The Ordinary, available on DECIEM (recommended) and on FeelUnique and this one from Paula’s Choice.
 Using products that incorporate these ingredients in your simplified routine will help you improve inflammation.
-A good moisturizer that you may want to use is the Paula’s Choice Omega+ Moisturizer, available on Amazon, on Paula’s Choice and on FeelUnique.
+A good moisturizer that you may want to use is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice and on FeelUnique.

 If your skin has become irritated, don’t be in a hurry to recover.
 The skin needs our patience and perseverance to achieve good results.
 I want to insist that if you observe that the inflammation is not reduced, you should immediately go to your doctor, since you may need to be prescribed a specific treatment for your case.

 Do you experience irritation often?
 When do you usually experience this irritation?
 Is there any advice that is especially helpful to you to prevent or improve it?
 Tell me in the comments section!

 If you liked this article and want to continue learning to take better care of your skin, these other posts will surely interest you: